Evolane/linode-dns-tools/README.md

 ## linode-import-zone-file

 Imports bind-style DNS zone files via the Linode API.
 Very useful if you've exported one from another hosting service that won't allow Linode's automatic zone export feature.
+This is the case for most cloud services.

 ### Usage